Rock

-Rock music started as the sound of youth and energy!
-It was born by a young generation of musicians and performers that grew up listening to blues, country, jazz and swing.
-They made something entirely new from all those influences and it captured the imagination of the next generation.
-That energy and excitement keeps inspiring each new generation of kids to constantly reinvent rock and roll.
+Rock guitar music started as the sound of youth and energy.
+It was born from a young generation of musicians and performers during the 1960’s who grew up listening to Blues, Country, Jazz and Rock N’ Roll from the 1940’s and 50’s.
+From all those influences they made something entirely new which captured the imagination of every following generation; Rock music.

 Artist / Title / Progress